project-chip/connectedhomeip/examples/chip-tool/README.md

 -   After the application is built, it can be found in the build directory as `chip-standalone-demo.out`

-## Using the Echo Client
+## Using the Client to Request an Echo

-To start the Echo Client run the built executable and pass it the IP address and port of the server to talk to.
+To start the Client in echo mode, run the built executable and pass it the IP address and port of the server to talk to, as well as the command "echo".

-          $ ./build/chip-standalone-demo.out 192.168.0.30 8000
+          $ ./build/chip-standalone-demo.out 192.168.0.30 8000 echo

 If valid values are supplied, it will begin to periodically send messages to the server address provided.